Association football and politics: Italy

 In Italy, the Derby della Capitale in Rome is often characterized by political tension.
 Some of Lazio's ultras used swastikas and fascist symbols on their banners, and they have engaged in racist behavior during the derbies.
 At a derby during the 1998–99 season, some Laziali unfurled a 50-meter banner which read, "Auschwitz is your town, the ovens are your houses".
 Black players from A.S.
 Roma have often experienced racist and other offensive behavior.
 During the late 1970s, Lazio developed a strong rivalry with Pescara Calcio.
 The far-right Lazio ultras consider A.S.
 Livorno Calcio and Atalanta, both with strong left-wing leanings, to be among their ideological antagonists.
 Livorno also clashes with opposing right-wing supporter groups, especially those of Inter Milan and Verona.
-Lazio player Paolo Di Canio and his Livorno counterpart, Cristiano Lucarelli, have given controversial, ideological salutes to fans during matches, with Di Canio giving a Roman salute and Lucarelli giving a raised fist.
+Lazio player Paolo Di Canio and his Livorno counterpart, Cristiano Lucarelli, have given controversial, ideological salutes to fans during matches, with Di Canio giving a Roman salute (nationalism) and Lucarelli giving a raised fist.